NicoRahm/CGvsPhoto/README.md

 ### Creating a model

-To create your own model, you just have to call the the Model function.
+To create your own model, you just have to call the Model class.
 For example :
 ```python
 from CGvsPhoto import Model